mikejoh/mikejoh/README.md

 Hi! 👋🏻

 My name is Mikael and I 💙 Kubernetes and everything related to ☁️ Native tools and technologies!
-I usually spend a lot of time welding, wiring and plumbing in (cloud) platforms! 👨🏻‍🏭
+I usually spend a lot of time welding, wiring and plumbing in (cloud) platforms! 👨🏻‍🏭 I'm a professional Senior Day 2 Expert.

 **Helm charts 🗒️**